UPDESH: Synthesizing Grounded Instruction Tuning Data for 13 Indic Languages

-\textbf{Inter-Annotator Agreement}: To quantify the reliability of automated evaluation, we computed the percentage agreement between the LLM-judge and the human evaluators.
-We find significant variance in agreement across metrics (Figure~\ref{fig:metric_agreement}).
-Agreement substantially deteriorates for culturally and linguistically nuanced assessments, particularly for linguistic plausibility evaluation and in repetition detection in long dialogue sequences.
-Conversely, well-defined objective criteria, such as toxicity detection and problematic content identification, demonstrate robust inter-annotator alignment.
-Since our data is generated using benign prompts and topics, toxic or problematic content is expected to be very rare or nonexistent.
-These results are consistent with earlier research on the challenges of subjective versus objective evaluation and reveal shortcomings in current LLM-judges for assessing culturally sensitive content ~\citep{watts-etal-2024-pariksha}.
-The distribution of scores across tasks and languages for both humans and LLM can be found in Appendix ~\ref{sec:quality_eval}.
+\textbf{Inter-Annotator Agreement} To assess the reliability of automated evaluation, we computed percentage agreement between the LLM-judge and human evaluators.
+Agreement varies notably across metrics (Figure~\ref{fig:metric_agreement}), declining for culturally and linguistically nuanced aspects such as linguistic plausibility and repetition detection in long dialogue sequences.
+In contrast, objective criteria like toxicity detection and problematic content identification show strong alignment.
+As the data is derived from benign prompts and topics, toxic or problematic instances are expected to be rare or absent.
+These findings align with prior work on the difficulty of subjective versus objective evaluation and highlight persistent limitations of current LLM-judges in assessing culturally sensitive content~\citep{watts-etal-2024-pariksha}.
+The complete distribution of scores across tasks and languages for both evaluations is provided in Appendix~\ref{sec:quality_eval}.